byuignite-papers/RadLib_paper/submissions/CPC_response_to_reviewers.md

 I have a number of comments on the manuscript as well as the software itself which the authors should consider to improve the manuscript and software.

-**The authors would like to thank the reviewer for their time and knowledge.
-While we disagree with some of the reviewer's comments and suggestions, they are, overall, constructive and helpful to the paper's development.**
+**The authors would like to thank the reviewer for their time and careful review.**

 ### Manuscript: